 Check out this Black Dior Oblique Galaxy Leather Belt here.

-Casual clothes on weekends are the prime opportunity to show off unique statement belts that express your personality.
+Casual clothes on weekends are the prime opportunity to show off unique statement leather belts for men that express your personality.

 More textured leathers, distressing, ornate concho studs along the strap, and intricate oversized buckles embellish basic denim or khakis.